KevinnZou/compose-pagingList/README.md

 # Usage
 To start using this library, apps need to define pager data and provide it to the list
 ## Pager Data
-Apps can define the pager data for list in the ViewModel by using [easyPager](https://github.com/KevinnZou/compose-pagingList/blob/main/core-paginglist/src/main/java/com/kevinnzou/compose/core/paginglist/EasyPager.kt)
+Apps can define the pager data for list in the ViewModel in several ways

+1. The simplest way is to use the [easyPager](https://github.com/KevinnZou/compose-pagingList/blob/main/core-paginglist/src/main/java/com/kevinnzou/compose/core/paginglist/EasyPager.kt).
+It requires the apps wrap the data in [PagingListWrapper](https://github.com/KevinnZou/compose-pagingList/blob/main/core-paginglist/src/main/java/com/kevinnzou/compose/core/paginglist/pagerconfig/PaglingListWrapper.kt) which need the data list and the hasMore sign.
 ```kotlin
 @HiltViewModel
 class MainViewModel @Inject constructor() : ViewModel() {